“The essential thing is to arouse such an interest that it engages the child’s whole personality.”

 Monthly cultural topics are covered based on the schools cultural calendar.
 These topics include but are not limited to the study of Zoology, Botany, and Geography.

-and small group presentations incorporate art and music to reinforce ideas and lessons given in practical life, sensorial, language, mathematics, science, and cultural activities.
+Small group presentations incorporate art and music to reinforce ideas and lessons given in practical life, sensorial, language, mathematics, science, and cultural activities.
 Circle time also includes daily calendar, grace and courtesy lessons, stories, poetry, and games.